 Summer is a great time to catch up on any subjects in which your child may need extra help.
-You could consider gathering a group of your child’s friends together for it.
+You could consider gathering a group of your child’s friends together and sharing some catch-up sessions.
 Many tutorial centres will let you form a private group if you meet their minimum student number for a class.
 If you follow these lessons with lunch in the park, they’ll become a fun part of the holiday with fantastic long term benefits.
 One big benefit could be returning to school the next year on a strong footing.

-Building up Soft Skills
+Building up soft skills

 Soft skills are most easily taught by example, so take some time this summer to model these for your kids and share the experience with the whole family.
-You could focus on one new activity (such as horse-riding, playing an instrument, or painting) and practise together regularly.
-Or you could take it in turns to choose something small that you learn together each week (such as origami, touch-typing or magic tricks), and even try teaching each other.
-Pick things you know will meet the strengths of different people in your family, so you can praise these.
-Also, make sure to deal positively with any struggles, so your child can see how rewarding perseverance is.
+You could focus on one new activity (such as horse riding, playing an instrument, or painting) and practise together regularly.
+Or you could take it in turns to choose something you learn together each week (such as origami, touch typing or magic tricks), and even try teaching each other.
+Pick things you know will meet the strengths of different people in your family.
+This provides opportunities to offer praise.
+Another tip is to keep a positive attitude with any struggles which can demonstrate to your child how rewarding perseverance is.

 By choosing some of these options for your child this summer, you’re sure to give them a fun and stimulating few weeks.
 We hope you enjoy seeing your young learner flourish!